-Most internet connections have very limited upload bandwith, so it is not advisable to share it with other users who visit the same web site.
-If your upload bandwith is full or nearly full, it will also strongly affect download speed (web pages open very slowly).
+For both security and Internet speed concerns, it is not advisable to share your connection with other users who visit the same web site.
+If your upload bandwith is full or nearly full, it will also strongly affect download speed (web pages and content open very slowly).

 To prevent slowdowns, click Block all sites from using peer-assisted networking.

-If you want to sell or recycle your computer, you should deauthorize the computer first.
-This removes all licenses for purchased or rented content, such as audio and video files.
+If you plan to sell or recycle your computer, you should also deauthorize the PC to remove all licenses for purchased or rented content, such as audio and video files.

-To do this, scroll the page down and click Deauthorize This Computer...:
+To do this, move to the Protected Content section and click Deauthorize This Computer...:

-A Deauthorize This Computer window appears.
-Close all open Internet browsers and click OK to erase all licenses.
+Deauthorize This Computer window appears.
+Close all open browsers and click OK to erase all licenses.

 And that's it - Adobe Flash Player configuration is now safer.